Observation Strategies to Support Individualized Instruction

-- Invite volunteers to lead language and literacy activities such as songs, read-alouds, and games in the child’s first language (Mega Minutos®, like the one featured here, are a great resource for children whose first language is Spanish.
-Check out a free sample on our mobile app.)
+- Invite volunteers to lead language and literacy activities such as songs, read-alouds, and games in the child’s first language (Mega Minutos are a great resource for children whose first language is Spanish.)
 Encourage English-speaking teachers to participate in learning experiences and invite them to learn a few basic words and phrases to use with children throughout the day.

 - Use audio and/or video recordings to document children’s knowledge, skills and abilities on language-dependent objectives.
-Invite trained volunteers to listen to and/or view the recordings, and to provide you with documentation information (the GOLD® Documentation app is a handy tool for this).
+Invite trained volunteers to listen to and/or view the recordings, and to provide you with documentation information (the new Teaching Strategies Teacher and GOLD Documentation apps are handy tools for this).

-For children whose first language is Spanish, the Spanish-language version of language and literacy objectives in MyTeachingStrategies®, GOLD®, and GOLD® Objectives for Development & Learning, Birth Through Third (pages 220-242) help teachers track preschool children’s language and literacy development in Spanish.
+For children whose first language is Spanish, the Spanish-language version of language and literacy objectives in MyTeachingStrategies and GOLD help teachers track preschool children’s language and literacy development in Spanish.
 Teachers frequently ask whether they are supposed to assess children whose first language is Spanish using either the English or Spanish language and literacy objectives, or using both the English and the Spanish language and literacy objectives.
 Each program should decide the answer to this based on whether they have staff available to observe and assess on both the English and Spanish language and literacy objectives in their preschool classrooms.